Aaron Sanchez (baseball): Minor leagues

 The Toronto Blue Jays selected Sanchez in the first round, with the 34th selection overall, of the 2010 Major League Baseball draft.
 He spent the 2010 season with the Gulf Coast League Blue Jays and the New York–Penn League Auburn Doubledays, posting a combined record of 0–3 with a 2.16 ERA and 37 strikeouts through 10 starts.
 In 2011, Sanchez split time with the Bluefield Blue Jays of the Appalachian League and the Vancouver Canadians of the Northwest League, compiling a record of 3–3 with an ERA of 5.30 and 56 strikeouts through 14 appearances, 9 of which were starts.
-Sanchez spent the 2012 season with the Class-A Lansing Lugnuts, pitching to an 8–5 record, 2.49 ERA, and 97 strikeouts in 901/3 innings.
+Sanchez spent the 2012 season with the Single-A Lansing Lugnuts, pitching to an 8–5 record, 2.49 ERA, and 97 strikeouts in 901/3 innings.

 On January 29, 2013, Sanchez was named number 35 on MLB's Top 100 Prospects list.
 On July 26, 2013, Sanchez was ranked number 24 on MLB's revised Top 100 Prospects list, and the number 1 prospect in the Blue Jays organization.
 He spent the 2013 minor league season with the Advanced-A Dunedin Blue Jays, posting a 4–5 win–loss record, 3.34 ERA, and 75 strikeouts in 861/3 innings.
 He played for the Salt River Rafters of the Arizona Fall League after the minor league season ended, and posted a 1.16 ERA in 6 starts for the team.

 In February 2014, Sanchez was ranked as the 32nd best prospect in baseball by Baseball America.
 He attended 2014 spring training and was sent to the minor league camp on March 22.
 Sanchez went to Montreal with the Blue Jays for a two-game exhibition series on March 28 and 29 against the New York Mets and was the pitcher of record in the second game.
 In 2014 spring training, Sanchez pitched to a 2–0 record with a 0.00 ERA.
 He started the 2014 season with the Double-A New Hampshire Fisher Cats, and was promoted to the Triple-A Buffalo Bisons on June 12.
 He struggled with control, issuing 17 walks in 321/3 Triple-A innings, and on July 17, it was announced that he would be moved to the bullpen.
 On July 22, he was called up to the Major League club.